Krulknul/try-scrypto/README.md

 For an introduction about working inside of dev containers in VS Code, see the [documentation](https://code.visualstudio.com/docs/devcontainers/containers).

-This repository includes the basic "hello" example that is generated when a new package is created with `srypto new-package`.
+This repository includes the basic "hello" example that is generated when a new package is created with `scrypto new-package`.
 Once you open the project inside the container, you will have the entire Scrypto toolchain available in that isolated environment.

 # How to use